andrew/ultimate-awesome/README.md

 - [awesome-angular-components](https://github.com/chyngyz/awesome-angular-components) - This project is no longer supported.
 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.
 - [awesome-docker-scout](https://github.com/collabnix/awesome-docker-scout) - A Curated List of Docker Scout Resources.
-- [fucking-android-open-project](https://github.com/Correia-jpv/fucking-android-open-project) - A categorized collection of Android Open Source Projects, More powerful web version.
-With repository stars⭐ and forks🍴.
 - [fucking-static-analysis](https://github.com/correia-jpv/fucking-static-analysis) - ⚙️ A curated list of static analysis (SAST) tools for all programming languages, config files, build tools, and more.
 With repository stars⭐ and forks🍴.
 - [awesome-roblox-ts](https://github.com/coyenn/awesome-roblox-ts) - A list of all packages for roblox-ts.
 - [awesome-free-courses](https://github.com/danilolmoura/awesome-free-courses) - A collection of all amazing free courses.